GorkhaSchool/Class-5/Computer/Word Processor.md

 We can insert page brake by:
 - Press Ctrl + Enter Or go to Insert → Page Break
 ---
-### Write about shapes.
+### e.
+Write about shapes.
 Write the steps to insert shapes.
 Shapes are ready-made drawing objects like lines, arrows, circles, etc.
 Steps: